jyguo1729/web-scraping-for-PDF-file/README.md

 This project can download pdf files from a given url automatically. run urltoPDF.py under command prompt with python 3.7

-Main files are in Release folder.
+Main files are in code folder.

 Libraries required:
 * pandas